tanyadima/ticket-booking-app/Readme.md

 * keep secure data in the Vault
 * use external token issuer instead of jwt, like Auth0
 * keep data in configuration file
+* using error codes for every request instead of error messages

 ## Contributors
 * Shklovsky Dmitry - [tanyadima@gmail.com]